Guide to the Lisa Rudd papers

 Language of materials: Collection materials in English.

-Collection summary: The personal and business papers of Joseph Rudd and the personal and political papers of Lisa Rudd.
+Collection summary: The personal and political papers of Lisa Rudd.

 Lisa Rudd was Director of Equal Employment Opportunity for the Anchorage School District (1972-1973).
 In 1974, she was coordinator of education programs for the Alaska Native Foundation.
 She also served on the Anchorage Charter Commission, the State Commission for Human Rights, and was a member of the Governor’s Equal Employment Committee (1974-1975).
 In 1976, she was appointed to the State Legislature at the death of Willard Bowman.
 In 1976, she was elected to the State House of Representatives, and in 1980 she ran unsuccessfully for State Senate.
 She was active in the women’s rights movement, and helped to get women’s shelters established in a number of Alaskan communities, including Anchorage.
 From 1983-1985, Lisa Rudd served as Commissioner of Administration in Governor Bill Sheffield’s Cabinet.
 She died in 1985.

-The second part of the collection consists of Lisa Rudd’s papers.
-They are divided into thirteen records series: correspondence, legal documents, educational records, speeches, family newspaper clippings, public issues files, print materials, miscellaneous personal papers, legislative correspondence files, legislative subject files, women’s issues subject files, legislative campaign records, Alaska Dept. of Administration records.
+Lisa Rudd’s papers are divided into thirteen records series: correspondence, legal documents, educational records, speeches, family newspaper clippings, public issues files, print materials, miscellaneous personal papers, legislative correspondence files, legislative subject files, women’s issues subject files, legislative campaign records, Alaska Dept. of Administration records.

 Alternative formats: This collection has not been digitized.
 For information about obtaining digital copies, please contact Archives and Special Collections.